 Best Retro: Nostalgia SCM525BL Vintage Countertop Snow Cone Maker

-What We Like: Creates fluffy ice, side shelf holds two snow cones and syrups, joyful design
+What We Love: Creates fluffy ice, side shelf holds two snow cones and syrups, joyful design

-What We Don't Like: Loud, wheels can get stuck
+What We Don't Love: Loud, wheels can get stuck

 Easy to use and assemble, the Nostalgia snow cone maker does a top-notch job at shaving ice to fine snow-cone consistency thanks to its precision-cut stainless-steel blades.
 True to its name, the fun design includes a chamber that's clear from all sides, so you can watch the shaved ice pile up as it’s shaved.
 (This is weirdly satisfying.)